TheMadRuffian/EACbrightspaceDARK/README.md

 # Known bugs
 * Some text might be illegible.
 Temporary solution is to disable the overlay temporarily to view the text.
-* Some attachments under Contents show some grey stripes when viewing.
+* Some attachments under Contents show horizontal grey stripes when viewing.
 Temporary solution is to disable the overlay temporarily to properly view the attachments.
 * Not tested in quizzes.
 Highly advised to disable the overlay before taking a quiz.

 # How to use it?